brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

-The assignment asks students too write a collection of functions to solve a relatively small problem -- tracking a pinball through a grid containing some  bumpers positioned at 45 degrees, checking well-formedness of the input data and so forth, ...
+The assignment asks students too write a collection of functions to solve a relatively small problem -- tracking a pinball through a grid containing some  bumpers positioned at 45 degrees, checking well-formedness of the input data and so forth.
 The names of and types of the functions are provided, in part to facilitate automatic testing.
 Students are expected to write code for the functions and appropriate helper functions, to document their code using of